gabiborges1/projetos/SOFTWARE_ENGINEER_PATTERNS.md

 In this plan, each task/series of tasks has its respective branch in a given repository.
 The task will be classified as a _feature_/_hotfix_/_release_ branch depending on what it is about.

-Then, the task life cycle will be a branch life cycle.
-Its management will follow the gitflow.
+Then, the task life cycle will follow a branch life cycle:
 - Merged branches are _Done_ tasks
 - Open issues without branches are _ToDo_ tasks
 - Active branches are _Doing_ tasks